-- Verify and review the suitability of heat network zones, following submission of the Building Assessment Report Heat demands data now required for all public buildings. - Proceed with requirements of The Heat Networks (Heat Network Zones and Building Assessment Reports) (Scotland) Regulations 2023 following the LHEES modelling and preparing for Designation. - Explore potential viability of heat sources for heat networks (biomass,waste heat from wastewater, ground source heat pumps, etc) - Explore the potential for development of a Perth City Centre heat network and long-term expansion potential to other parts of the city to create a citywide heat network and investment opportunity. - Explore the development of heat networks in Blairgowrie, Kinross and Auchterarder
+- Verify and review the suitability of heat network zones, following submission of the Building Assessment Report demands data required for all public buildings. - Proceed with requirements of The Heat Networks (Heat Network Zones and Building Assessment Reports) Regulations 2023 following the LHEES initial screening by proceeding with requirements for formal designation. - Explore potential viability of heat sources for heat networks (biomass, waste heat from wastewater, ground source heat pumps, etc.) - Explore the potential for development of a Perth City Centre heat network and long-term expansion potential to other parts of the city to create a city-wide heat network and investment opportunity. - Explore the development of heat networks in Blairgowrie, Kinross and Auchterarder